 A very common Suillus when around Larch trees.
-The Suillus grevillei variant badius is rarer, has a chestnut brown cap and is mainly found in Western Scotland.
+The Suillus grevillei var. badius is rarer, has a chestnut brown cap and is mainly found in Western Scotland.

 Sponge like, angular, bright yellow pores that darken with maturity and will bruise a rust colour.

-Growing under Larches and being a Suillus, part of the Bolete family, it is difficult to mistake this mushroom for anything other than the Suillus bovinus, pictured, but this does not have a skirt.
+Growing under Larches and being a Suillus, part of the Bolete family, it is difficult to mistake this mushroom for anything other than the Bovine Bolete (Suillus bovinus), pictured, but this does not have a skirt.

 When young, the fine web like veil covering the pores could lead you to misidentify this mushroom with a few of the Cortinarius species.